 Like gold, the value of silver is prone to fluctuation, however, silver represents a much more affordable option for many investors.
 Whilst the current value of silver is not as high as other metals such as gold and platinum, many investors believe that its price is likely to increase dramatically in the future as we are currently mining much more of the metal than we are producing.
 New uses for silver are also being discovered all of the time, particularly in industries such as solar energy and manufacturing.

 Physical Gold, specialise in a very large selection of silver investments.
-We also offer a full range of VAT free silver bars from 100 grams all the way up to 5 kilos.
+We also offer a full range of gold bars (from smaller sizes like 100g and 1oz, up to 1 kilo) and silver bars from 100 grams all the way up to 5 kilos.
 Call us today on 020 7060 9992 to discuss your options.

 Image Source: Sprott Money